bluehawk/kohanut-doc/guide/dev.elements.md

 	Class Kohanut_Element_Example extends Kohanut_Element
 	{

-It must have a `$type` variable that is the same as the end of the class name (this should change soon, probably into a function called `type()`)

-	public $type = 'example';

-If the element is not "unique" then you need to set the unique variable.
-For example, a piece of content is unique because it can only be in one place, and only one block references it.
-A snippet can have many blocks pointing at it, so it is not unique, so you would have to include the following:
+First, you need to decide whether an element is unique.
+For example, a piece of content is unique because it can only be in one place, and only one block references it, so `$_unique` would be `TRUE`.
+A snippet can have many blocks pointing at it, so `$_unique` wolud be `FALSE` like this:

-	public $unique = FALSE;
+	protected $_unique = FALSE;

 You must also include the init that Sprig needs, including setting the table name to something different.